 In 2018, I was the captain of a U.S. Navy warship.
-In my care and leadership were more than 100 of the strongest people I’ll ever know.
-They were committed and gifted with that special courage that shows up when needed, even if you’re bored or tired.
+More than 100 of the strongest people I’ll ever know were under my care and leadership during that time.

 What you might NOT naturally consider is that almost half of those serving in the U.S. military have children.
 Our “warrior elite” are also moms and dads.